Discover Our History

 The High-Performance N Model Comes Face-to-Face with “The Green Hell”

 In 2016, for the first time, Hyundai Motor participated in the 24 Hours Nürburgring race (officially known as the 44th ADAC Zurich 24-Hour Race) held in Germany from May 26th to 29th, with all competing cars successfully reaching the finish line.
-The gruelling race is known for pushing vehicles to the limit, and it spurred the development of our high-performance N models.
-The race was especially significant as the previous generation i30 vehicles competing in the SP3T class were equipped with the same 2.0-litre turbo engine being developed for adoption in the high-performance N.
+The grueling race is known for pushing vehicles to the limit, and it spurred the development of our high-performance N models.
+The race was especially significant as the previous generation i30 vehicles competing in the SP3T class were equipped with the same 2.0-liter turbo engine being developed for adoption in the high-performance N.

 By completing the race we proved just how well the engine performs.
 Furthermore, a wealth of race data enabled us to take our high-performance engine technology to an even higher level.
 Albert Biermann, Head of Vehicle Testing & High Performance Development said, “This race was a meaningful event that gave us important key insights into the development of our first model of high-performance N, and we will do our best to develop a car that not only offers excellent performance but also brings drivers the fun of driving.”